 - We don’t bring any tools (computers, phones, documents etc) except for pen and paper.

 - Last on our one-on-one list: we shake hands and promise to commit to minimum one of the actions agreed to be done within a week.

 As a leader, invite your team to a feedback session on yourself to lead by example and inspire others.
-Ideally one-on-one and focus especially on your gaps and weaknesses.
-Next time you can practice mutual feedback with the feedback agreement as a playbook.
+Ideally one-on-one with a focus especially on your own gaps and weaknesses.
+Reserve 30 minutes, not more or less.
+If the person also wants (pulls) feedback make it 60 minutes.
 The best feedback sessions are when the other person requests it – a pull approach is better than a push approach but sometimes you really need to push it, as people in general are scared of feedback and builds up a feedback debt that can be overwhelming when it comes over them one day.

 Someone said it is written in the books that feedback should be one negative and many positive things to bring up.
 I say the other way around.
 The positive things come often during the days when we pass on small tokens of appreciation but the negative ones is often hard to give in a public unsafe environment.
 How i want my feedback is to start with all the negative stuff and then round off with one (1) positive thing.
 This last thing is often that you remember the most and you feel more pleased.

 Beware of the Goretex person though.
 She declines all your invites for feedback at first and finally in the room F2F her body language tells it all.
 She will defend herself whatever you say.
 When this happens, ask if we should postpone the feedback until she is open for it.